mmalek06/engineering_degree/readme.md

 <h4>Attack plan</h4>

 1. EDA
-2. Establishing simple, baseline model - KNN, XGBoost?
+2. Establishing simple, baseline model - random assignment, linear classifier, KNN, XGBoost?
 3. Justifying the use of InceptionResNetV2 architecture as the basic choice while describing the history and architecture
 4. Ignoring the dataset imbalance, searching for a non-tuned model able to beat the baseline
 5. Establishing which one of the so far trained models is the best one